 The company’s name embodies this idea.
 Magis is a Latin word that means “more than”.

 This philosophy is reflected in every Magis product.
 By constantly experimenting with new design languages, new technologies and new materials, Magis is always more than ordinary or expected.
 Guided by this mission Magis achieved critical and commercial success, and became one of the most influential international design brands.

 In 1996, family members Barbara Minetto and Alberto Perazza joined the company.
 In the best sense of the word, Magis continued to be a family business: independent and run on family values.
 Appreciation, loyalty, respect and a great sense of community are the building blocks of all relations with employees, designers and partners of Magis.

 Magis moved to new headquarters in Torre di Mosto in 2010.
 On a site of around 98,000 m2, it provided a new home for the logistics and assembly departments as well as all the offices.
 A spacious showroom means visitors can see an exhibition of iconic Magis products and get a sense of what Magis stands for.
 In 2016 Alberto Perazza was appointed CEO of Magis.
-This natural transition has led to a new chapter of Magis, while still staying true to its core value: being the creative and progressive voice of design. ing true to its core: Being the creative and progressive voice of design.
+This natural transition has led to a new chapter of Magis, while still staying true to its core value: being the creative and progressive voice of design.

 1994 – Bottle.
 Putting Magis on the international design map.

 Bottle marked an important point in the history of Magis.
 The stackable bottle rack was the first Magis product designed by Jasper Morrison, and the beginning of a long lasting and fruitful relationship.
 This collaboration between Magis and an exceptional designer was the first of many.

 Bottle was a huge commercial success.
 And it was highly regarded in the design world, winning many major awards.
 The MoMa in New York introduced Bottle into its permanent collection, and other prestigious museums around the world followed suit.